zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ##### e.offset `Number`

-When moving up, the offset is `-1`.
-When moving down, the offset is `1`.
+The offset from the initial position of the item.

 #### Example